 Thus, the first step is to clearly identify the various segments that, together, however incongruently, constitute the personality.
 This can be surprisingly easily done by noting down the "stream of consciousness" dialog and assigning "names" or "handles" to the various "voices" in it.

-The very achievement of such internal "ceasefire" reduces anxiety considerably and remove the "imminent threat".
+The very achievement of such an internal "ceasefire" reduces anxiety considerably and removes the "imminent threat".
 This, in turn, allows the patient to develop a realistic "core" or "kernel", wrapped around the basic understanding reached earlier between the contesting parts of his personality.

 The development of such a nucleus of stable self-worth, however, is dependent on two things: